tox-dev/tox/docs/plugins.rst

     tox-pipenv-install (1.0.3)           - Install packages from Pipfile

-There might also be some plugins not (yet) available from PyPi that could be installed directly fom source hosters like Github or Bitbucket (or from a local clone).
+There might also be some plugins not (yet) available from PyPI that could be installed directly fom source hosters like Github or Bitbucket (or from a local clone).
 See the

 To see what is installed you can call ``tox --version`` to get the version of the host and names